Major Russian missile barrage slams targets across Ukraine

 Volodymyr Zelenskyy described the barrage that came while many people slept as an attempt by Moscow “to intimidate Ukrainians again.”

 “The occupiers can only terrorize civilians.
-That’s all they can do,” Zelenskyy in an online statement.
+That’s all they can do,” Zelenskyy said in an online statement.

 The war has largely ground to a battlefield stalemate over the winter.
 The Kremlin's forces started targeting Ukraine's power supply last October in an apparent attempt to demoralize the civilian population.
 The barrages later became less frequent, with analysts speculating Russia may have been running low on ammunition.
 The last massive barrage took place on Feb.
 16.